KenKundert/quantiphy/README.rst

    that include SI scale factors,
 2. converts them into an object that is treated as a floating point number in expressions,
-3. generally includes the units when printed and by default employs the SI scale factors.
+3. generally includes the units when printing and by default employs the SI scale factors.

 Introduction
 ------------